viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 panel right click on the read panel and select "Sashimi plots" This will open a new window showing in an easy readable fashion how reads are spliced in mapping and you will also be able to see that there are differences in between what locations reads are spliced.
-This can hence represents reads that originate from different isoforms of the gene.
+This hence gives some indication on the isoform usage of the gene.

 To try some of the features available in IGV you can try to address the following questions.